Saying Good-bye to Being Shy

-I’m departing from my Clearing Cognitive Cobwebs series in this issue to answer questions and share ideas with a reader, who I will call Omotoso (a Nigerian male name meaning a child equals wealth).
+I’d like to answer questions and share ideas with a reader, who I will call Omotoso (a Nigerian male name meaning a child equals wealth).
 He is a third year university student, writing from Nigeria.
 Omotoso’s problem is shyness.
 Although he has read my article on Social Anxiety Disorder (SAD) and has heard of Cognitive Behavioral Therapy (CBT), he doesn’t know how to apply the information to his life.

 He is concerned because he stammers and freezes up when trying to talk to women, feels intimidated and unable to speak to older adults, has a fear of public speaking, and doesn’t know how to engage in small talk.
 Ironically, people come to him because they think of him as a leader, but he turns down or drops responsibilities because of his shyness.

 Unlike the flu, which has an external cause (virus), shyness is strictly internal.
 That is, we don’t feel shy because of what happens to us, but because of what we think about what happens to us.
 For example, after Tom asks a woman to dance, she giggles nervously, but he mistakenly believes she is laughing at him and rejecting him.
 So, he quickly and timidly leaves.
 Thus, it wasn’t the event, but Tom’s interpretation of it that made him feel like a failure.